1. Introduction

 • Respond promptly to information requests made by the Ombudsman.

-5.5 The Complaint Handling Code sets out requirements for member landlords that will allow them to respond to complaints effectively and fairly.
+5.5.
+The Complaint Handling Code sets out requirements for member landlords that will allow them to respond to complaints effectively and fairly.
 Some elements of the Code are prescriptive, whilst in some areas, landlords are able to use their discretion.
 The purpose of the Code is to enable landlords to resolve complaints by residents quickly and to use the learning from complaints to drive service improvements.
-It also aims to help create a positive complaint handling culture amongst staff and residents.
+It also aims to help create a positive complaint handling culture employees and residents.

-5.7 As a member of the HOS (as required by the Housing Act 1996 (amended by the Housing Regeneration Act 2008)) we will cooperate fully with the Ombudsman making all files and records available on request.
-Actions required as a result of any determinations will be overseen by either the Chief Executive or the relevant Director supported by Fairhive staff as required.
+5.7.
+As a member of the HOS (as required by the Housing Act 1996 (amended by the Housing Regeneration Act 2008)) we will cooperate fully with the Ombudsman making all files and records available on request.
+Actions required as a result of any determinations will be overseen by either the Chief Executive or the relevant Director supported by our employees as required.
 We will ensure full compliance of the Ombudsman’s “Final Determination” barring any exceptional circumstances.

-All staff across the organisation are responsible for the implementation of this policy.
+All employees across the organisation are responsible for the implementation of this policy.

-We will engage with the Residents’ Forum, the Housing Ombudsman and maintain relevant compliance under the current legislation.
-(See section 8)
+We will engage with the Residents’ Forum and relevant sub groups, the Housing Ombudsman and maintain relevant compliance under the current legislation.
+(See section 9)

 Equality, Diversity & Inclusion -